Gheorghe Popescu

-Gheorghe "Gică" Popescu (/ro/; born 9 October 1967) is a Romanian former professional football player who played as a defender.
+Gheorghe "Gică" Popescu (/ro/; born 9 October 1967) is a Romanian former professional football player who played as a defender, currently he is the owner and the president of Liga I club Farul Constanța.

 He notably played in La Liga, where he was a former captain of FC Barcelona.
 He played for a string of European clubs in that period, including a four-year stint at PSV Eindhoven and winning the UEFA Cup with Galatasaray.
 He also played in the Premier League with Tottenham Hotspur, in Serie A with Lecce and in the Bundesliga with Hannover 96.
 In his native country he played for Universitatea Craiova, Steaua București and Dinamo București.
 In addition to his defensive skills, he was also capable of starting attacks deep from his own half.
+For 13 years, Popescu consistently ranked within the top four of the Romanian Footballer of the Year award between 1989 and 2001, winning it six times.

 His tactical knowledge as a defender made him a valuable team member in top European competitions until he reached his late thirties.
 He was a key part of the Romania national team in the 1990s and earned 115 caps, scoring 16 goals.
 He was present at the 1990 World Cup, the 1994 World Cup, Euro 1996, the 1998 World Cup and Euro 2000.
 He is the brother-in-law of fellow Romanian international Gheorghe Hagi.

 Club career

 Dunărea Calafat

 Popescu, nicknamed Baciul (The Shepherd) due to his leadership skills, was born on 9 October 1967 in Calafat, Romania and began playing junior-level football in 1975 at local club Dunărea.
-During his childhood years, his father would take him to Universitatea Craiova's matches during their "Craiova Maxima" era, and at one point Popescu told him:"Father, the day will come when I will be in Ștefănescu's place.
+During his childhood years, his father would take him to Universitatea Craiova's matches during their "Craiova Maxima" era, and at one point Popescu told him: "Father, the day will come when I will be in Ștefănescu's place.
 And the people will love me more than him!"
 He started to play in the Romanian lower leagues for Dunărea's senior squad in 1982.
 His first coach, Valentin Ghiță, noted Popescu's ambition and passion, citing an instance in the winter of 1983 when Popescu sought him out for training.
 Ghiță agreed, training Popescu despite severe winter conditions.